Type; a Design Space

-Summary of the design process from 2017 until 2020 of Spezia and Spezia Serif
+Summary of the design process of Spezia and Spezia Serif

-A typeface is the overall design of characters; its design can contain versions, such as Regular or Bold.
-Each of these versions are fonts.
-Historically, most typefaces were built on four font weights.
+A typeface is the overall design of characters, and it can contain different versions, such as Regular or Bold.
+Each of these versions is a font.
+Historically, most typefaces were built with four font weights.
 The physical world limited the expansion to a reasonably small set of fonts.

 The heavy lead letters had to be shipped from the type foundry to the print workshop.
-Today the sleek drop-down menus in design applications were numerous heavy drawers filled with letters in metal-type ages.
+Today, the sleek drop-down menus in design applications replace the numerous heavy drawers filled with metal-type letters from ages past.

 Layout Cabinet Luzi Type Foundry